banner image

 Financial assistance is available when funds allow.
 The Butterfly Path is an organization that raises funds for counseling services for those who cannot afford services, or lose their insurance temporarily.
 Please call to see if we have any remaining funds available at that time.
 If we do not, you could contact The Butterfly Path to see what other clinics might have their funding available.

-Insurance Coverage for COUPLES COUNSELING
+Insurance Coverage for COUPLES & FAMILY COUNSELING

 (Important, Please Read)